 The University of Kansas also participates in HireKansasTalent - a consortium of Kansas colleges and universities joining together to provide a centralized site for for employers to post jobs that will then be distributed to all of the participating universities.
 This allows employing organizations to post once to reach even more candidates, with many types of career opportunities.
 Those opportunities are then viewable by students and alumni on their own school's Career Services website -- for KU students, through KU Career Connections.

 Students and alumni of the University of Kansas may participate in on-campus recruiting, post resumes to the KU web database and view all job announcements.
-To register, download and fill out the registration form (student form (pdf) / alumni form (pdf)) and send it to University Career Center.
+To register, log in to KU Career Connections or download and fill out the registration form (student form (pdf) / alumni form (pdf)) and send it to University Career Center.